Our Role in Governance

 Digital assessment is an evolving field with a growing body of evidence supporting the efficacy and authenticity of utilising digital tools to enhance feedback and student engagement.
 A shift is taking place from summative (traditional, high stakes) exams to embedded formative feedback systems.
 This change forms a significant transition from the testing of retained knowledge and an ability to deal with exam stress, to effective applications of skills and demonstrations of competency.
 While many e-proctoring (digital) solutions exist, they are costly and ultimately not foolproof.

-The PVC Digital Futures (opens in a new window), in his capacity as Chair of Senate Assessment Committee, is leading a review of current practices with a view to using emergent technologies to encourage students to better demonstrate learning outcomes through authentic, scalable assessment at the University.
+The team is leading a review of current practices with a view to using emergent technologies to encourage students to better demonstrate learning outcomes through authentic, scalable assessment at the University.

 Terms of Reference

 In line with strategies outlined in Securing Success (opens in a new window), LaTTe will:

 Explore specific requirements and assess the best solution

 The Advisory Group will seek and consider advice from academic areas and expert practitioners, internally and externally as to education-driven technology needs and how these could be best met (e.g: LaTTe may establish an Expert Reference Group to ascertain academic need to inform its work);